MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/default-template.md

 ### Image component

 Image is one of the components that you can add within a section.
-In default design template you will find several image components used to make the site more aesthetic and pleasing to users.
+In default design template, you will find several image components used to make the site more aesthetic and pleasing to users.
 These images are customizable within Maker Studio.

 Changes are saved automatically.
 You can view these changes at runtime by selecting Preview.